ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Think on some cool effect to add to button when hovering, like 'Add movie!' text appearing above.
 Accesibility should be done also!

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 41: February 17, 2018

+**Today's Progress**: AddMovieButton now transforms into text.
+Slight refactor, mostly searching about ways to animate on React components conditional rendering

+**Thoughts:** Next session will implement ReactTransitionGroup to the addMovieButton, to handle animation when is replaced by text.
+Follow medium bookmarked article, install also gsap.
+We'll prefer ReactTransitionGroup over ReactCSSTransitiongroup due that we're trying to not use vanilla CSS in classic way in any kind.

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)